Plaristote/crails/COOKBOOK.md

 It needs to be build and run from the buid directory.

 You can use crails create -h to list the options.
-Right now the optios use sql and mongodb are actually not optional.
-Your project won't compile without both.

 # Configure a project
 ## Databases